 Because most apartments are owned or overseen by a landlord or body corporate, the extent to which you can decorate and personalise your apartment is potentially limited.
 Some common restrictions include being able to repaint, replace or change fittings, and the installation of air conditioning if the apartment doesn’t already have it.
 On the other hand, if you own a home, you can redecorate to your heart’s content!

 Parking spaces can be at a premium in an apartment block, particularly if you don’t have allocated parking.

 “In the apartment I live in right now, we struggle with having smokers in the other apartments.
 As they aren’t allowed under their leases to smoke inside their apartments, they blow their smoke off their balconies – straight into our open windows.
-Regardless of whether you live in an apartment or a house, you may always have the possibility of noisy neighbours to live with.
-But in an apartment, those neighbours share a wall with you.
+Regardless of whether you live in an apartment or a house, you always have the possibility of living next to noisy neighbours.
+But, in an apartment, those neighbours share a wall with you.

 “But when I lived in a house that I cleaned by myself, I was exhausted from trying to keep it clean to my standards while studying full-time and working part-time and volunteering on the side.
 Now that I’m working full-time, I’ve just accepted that even in a small apartment, my standards have to slip a little and I have to be realistic about how clean it can be.”

 Buying an apartment – financial considerations

 The type of lifestyle you want to lead, as well as what you prioritise when choosing a property, will play a big part in whether apartment living works for you.
 As you’ll see from the examples above, there’s more to it than sussing out parking and your tolerance for noise.
 One final – and very important – consideration when it comes to buying an apartment is working out how you are going to pay for it.